se-edu/learningresources/contents/data/nosql/NoSQL.md

 })
 ```

-Like SQL databases, queries in NoSQL databases often also support more specific and powerful variants, and can
+Like relational databases, queries in NoSQL databases often also support more specific and powerful variants, and can
 be even more succinct in some cases.

 For example, to filter through items with a price of less than 30, and a popularity of more than 8,